Trusting in the Lord with All Your Heart (Message and Meaning of Proverbs 3:5-6)

 “In All Your Ways Acknowledge Him”

-The Reformation Study Bible puts it this way:
+The Reformation Study Bible captures this beautifully:

 “To acknowledge God in all our ways means to seek His guidance and wisdom in all that we do, recognizing that He is sovereign over every aspect of our lives.”